 Monroe County OMH often reviews analyses showing the program that a client uses to first access public mental health services.
-The graph below presents the total number of first contacts for each year for the years 2013 to 2017.
+The graph below presents the total number of first contacts for each year for the years 2014 to 2018.

-This graph shows First Contacts for 2013 to 2017 as the percentage of clients entering the Monroe County public mental health system through program categories of Outpatient, ED/Crisis, and Case Management.
+This graph shows First Contacts for 2014 to 2018 as the percentage of clients entering the Monroe County public mental health system through program categories of Outpatient, ED/Crisis, Case Management and Community Support.
 Refer to the section on Service Usage by Category for the lists of specific programs in each category.
-In 2017, the percentage of clients accessing the system through Outpatient is at its highest for the five year period and percentage of clients accessing the system through ED/Crisis programs is at its lowest.
+In 2018, the percentage of clients accessing the system through Outpatient is at its highest for the five year period and percentage of clients accessing the system through ED/Crisis programs is at its lowest.
 This is a positive trend.

-The graphs below display the percentage of clients entering the public mental health system through Outpatient, ED/Crisis and Case Management by Age Group (Adults or Children & Youth).
+The graphs below display the percentage of clients entering the public mental health system through Outpatient, ED/Crisis, Case Management and Community Support by Age Group (Adults or Children & Youth).
 The trends show some variation between age groups.
-When comparing 2017 to 2013, Children & Youth show a steady increase in percentage accessing the system through Outpatient for 2013 to 2016 with no change into 2017.
+When comparing 2018 to 2014, Children & Youth show a steady increase in percentage accessing the system through Outpatient for 2014 to 2018 with a pause in 2016 into 2017.
 For Adults, there was a decrease in 2016 which could be related to data quality issues from one of our Adult Outpatient service systems.
-Both populations show an overall decrease in first contacts in ED/Crisis services, but the Children & Youth population has held at the same rate since 2015.
-Adults also show a significant change in Adults first accessing the system through Case Management through 2016 with a drop in 2017 which could indicate the Health Home care management programs reporting to our database have reached capacity.
+Both populations show an overall decrease in first contacts in ED/Crisis services, but the Children & Youth population held at the same rate for years 2015 to 2017.
+Adults also show a significant change in Adults first accessing the system through Case Management through 2016 with a drop in 2017 and 2018 which could indicate the Health Home care management programs reporting to our database have reached capacity.

-Mental Health Compared to Sustance Use Services
+Mental Health Compared to Substance Use and Developmental Disability Services

 The main source of data for this report is the Monroe County Behavioral Health Community Database (BHCD) which is limited to mental health services.
-Monroe County also funds services for substance use.
-The graph below uses aggregate data available through NYS OASAS data systems to compare the percentage of clients receiving MH and SU services by age group.
+Monroe County also funds services for substance use and developmental disabilities.
+The graph below uses aggregate data available through NYS OASAS data systems (licensed substance use programs) and NYS Department of Health Data Warehouse (Mediciad claims) to compare the percentage of clients receiving services in each disability area by age group.